 Goodwill, Intangible Assets and Long-Lived Assets.
-In addition to the original cost of goodwill, intangible assets and long-lived assets, the recorded value of these assets is impacted by a number of policy elections, including estimated useful lives, residual values and impairment charges.
+In addition to the original cost of goodwill, intangible assets and longlived assets, the recorded value of these assets is impacted by a number of policy elections, including estimated useful lives, residual values and impairment charges.
 ASC 350 "Intangibles-Goodwill and Other," provides that intangible assets that have indefinite useful lives and goodwill will not be amortized but rather will be tested at least annually for impairment.
 ASC 350 also requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable from its undiscounted future cash flow.
 Recoverability of goodwill is evaluated using a two-step process.
 In the first step, the fair value of a reporting unit is compared to its carrying value.
 If the fair value of a reporting unit exceeds the carrying value of the net assets assigned to a reporting unit, goodwill is considered not impaired and no further testing is required.
-If the carrying value of the net assets assigned to a reporting unit, goodwill is considered not impaired and no further testing is required.
 If the carrying value of the net assets assigned to a reporting unit exceeds the fair value of a reporting unit, the second step of the impairment test is performed in order to determine the implied fair value of a reporting unit's goodwill.
 Determining the implied fair value of goodwill requires valuation of a reporting unit's tangible and intangible assets and liabilities in a manner similar to the allocation of purchase price in a business combination.
 If the carrying value of a reporting unit's goodwill exceeds its implied fair value, goodwill is deemed impaired and is written down to the extent of the difference.
-We estimate total fair value of the reporting unit using discounted cash flow analysis, and makes assumptions regarding future revenue, gross margins, working capital levels, investments in new products, capital spendi
+We estimate total fair value of the reporting unit using discounted cash flow analysis, and makes assumptions regarding future revenue, gross margins, working capital levels, investments in new products, capital spending, tax, cash flows, and the terminal value of the reporting unit.
+For 2015, 2016 and 2017, we did not recognize any impairment charges for goodwill or intangible assets based on the expanding and prospective business of our subsidiaries and consolidated affiliated Chinese entities.
+If different judgments or estimates had been utilized, material differences could have resulted in the amount and timing of the impairment charge.